 César Manrique’s legacy

-Lanzarote’s famous architect, César Manrique, had a major influence on the island’s planning regulations.
-He lobbied successfully to make sure that any new buildings are in keeping with the island’s traditional colours, style and with no high rise buildings.
+Lanzarote’s famous architect, César Manrique, had a significant influence on the island’s planning regulations.
+He lobbied successfully to ensure that any new construction would be in keeping with the island’s traditional style and colours, with no high-rise buildings permitted.

-Because of this, the coastline has no tower-blocks which gives the island a more traditional Spanish feel than some of the other Canary Islands like Tenerife or Fuertaventura.
+This means there are no tower blocks along the coastline, giving the island a more traditional Spanish feel than some of the other Canary Islands like Tenerife or Fuerteventura.

-Manrique’s ethos was to combine art and nature in a unique way and on a sustainable level.
-He was an eco warrior of sorts and well ahead of his time.
-Visiting some of the César Manrique attractions were top of my list of things to do on Lanzarote so that’s where I’m going to start.
+Manrique’s ethos was to combine art and nature in a unique and sustainable way.
+He was an eco-warrior of sorts and well ahead of his time.
+Visiting some of the César Manrique attractions was top of my list of things to do on Lanzarote, so that’s where I’ll start.

 The cactus garden and windmill

 What to do in Lanzarote if you love plants?
-A visit to the Cactus garden, even if you’re not that into cacti, is a fun way to fill an hour ot two.
-It’s also a fabulous place to photograph.
+A visit to the Jardin de Cactus is a great way to fill an hour or two, even if you’re not really into cacti.
+It’s an impressive garden and fabulous to photograph.

 The Jardin de Cactus is a César Manrique creation built into an old quarry; a perfect example of architecture integrated into the landscape.
-You’ll find it in the north of the island between Mala and Guatiza.
+You’ll find the garden in the north of the island between Mala and Guatiza.

-The garden houses over 7,500 cacti from around the world and has been established for over 25 years which means some of the cacti are now pretty big.
+The Cactus Garden houses over 7,500 different species of cacti from around the world and has been established for over 25 years.
+This means some of the cacti are now pretty big.

-The dark grey lava stone used to build the walls and terraces make a nice contrast to the prickly plants.
-The cacti are interspersed with volcanic stone sculptures and there are Manrique design touches throughout from quirky cactus-shaped door handles to unusual signs for the toilets.
+The dark grey lava stone used to build the walls and terraces contrasts nicely with the prickly plants.
+The cacti are interspersed with volcanic stone sculptures, and there are Manrique design touches throughout, from quirky cactus-shaped door handles to unusual signs for the toilets.

 Looking for somewhere to stay in Lanzarote?
 Check rates and availability

-Most of the cactus garden is explored by walking along sloping pathways and ramps but there are some steps which are quite steep so not suitable for everybody.
+Most of the Cactus Garden can be explored through its sloping pathways and ramps.
+However, there are some pretty steep steps in places that aren’t suitable for everybody.

 Jameos del Agua

-Los Jameos del Agua is inside a lava tube.
-The volcanic tunnel was formed when Volcano La Corona erupted three to four thousand years ago.
+Los Jameos del Agua lie inside a lava tube or tunnel formed from La Corona’s volcanic eruptions around four thousand years ago.
 The idea of exploring a lava tube was a definite must-see for me.

 Looking for somewhere to stay in Lanzarote?
 Check rates and availability

-Artist césar manrique had the idea of turning the ‘jameos’ into a visitor centre with restaurant, museum, tropical gardens, swimming pool and 600 seat auditorium.
+Artist César Manrique had the idea of turning the ‘jameos’ into a visitor centre with a restaurant, museum, tropical gardens, swimming pool and a 600-seat auditorium.
 All this within a lava tube makes a very unique Lanzarote attraction.

 Underground Lagoon

-A walk alongside the lake through the lava tube brings you to a garden of plants and a vivid turquoise pool which a solitary palm bowing over it.
-The lagoon is picture postcard perfect.
+A short walk alongside the lake through the lava tube brings you to a lush, plant-filled garden and a vivid turquoise pool with a solitary palm tree bowing over it.
+The calm waters of the lagoon makes the scene picture-postcard perfect.

-A 600 seater auditorium, added in 1987, is a venue for concerts and festivals and takes up the whole of an underground lava bubble.
-You can take a look during the day but I imagine going in the evening for a concert would be wonderful.
-The acoustics are pretty amazing in there.
+The 600-seater auditorium, added in 1987, is a venue for concerts and festivals and takes up the whole of an underground lava bubble.
+You can take a look around during the day, and the acoustics are pretty impressive, so I imagine going in the evening for a concert would be fantastic.

 Mirador del Rio

-El Mirador del Río is an observation point sitting high up on the Risco de Famara, in the north of the Island.
-It’s barely visible from the outside as it’s been integrated completely into the volcanic lava cliff face.
-Of course it’s another César Manrique creation.
+El Mirador del Río is an observation point sitting high up on the Risco de Famara, in the north of the island.
+It’s barely visible from outside as it’s been integrated completely into the volcanic lava cliff face.
+Of course, it’s another César Manrique creation.

-At an altitude of 474 metres it’s home to some spectacular views – the Archipiélago Chinijo Nature Reserve, Graciosa Island, Famara Cliff and down the North West coast of the island.
+At an altitude of 474 metres, it’s the ideal spot for some spectacular views of the Archipiélago Chinijo Nature Reserve, Graciosa Island, Famara Cliff and down the island’s North West coast.

-Inside the building are two white cavernous rooms, the curved, smooth walls contrast with the dark porous texture of the volcanic lava outside.
-Two huge picture windows open out onto the incredible view but I preferred to enjoy it from the outdoor terrace.
+Inside the building are two white cavernous rooms with curved, smooth walls that contrast with the dark porous texture of the volcanic rocks outside.
+Two massive picture windows open onto the incredible view, but I preferred to enjoy it from the outdoor terrace.

-The island of La Graciosa is separated from Lanzarote by a narrow strip of sea called “El Río” (The River) and it’s this that gives its name to the observation point.
-There are good views from the terrace of the Famara Cliff and the red-coloured “Salinas del Río” of “Guza”, the oldest salt mines in Lanzarote.
+The island of La Graciosa is separated from Lanzarote by a narrow strip of sea called “El Río” (The River), which gives its name to the observation point.
+There are good views from the terrace of the Famara Cliff and the red-coloured “Salinas del Río” of “Guza”, the oldest salt pans in Lanzarote.

-If you’re looking for spectacular views then this is one of the best things to do on Lanzarote.
+If you’re looking for spectacular views, this is one of the best things to do on Lanzarote.

 Looking for somewhere to stay in Lanzarote?
 Check rates and availability